theaquamarine/windows-powershell-docs/docset/windows/pkiclient/get-certificate.md

 This example retrieves the certificate identified by $request.
 If the authentication type for $request.EnrollmentServer.AuthType is not Kerberos, then look in the credential store to see if there is a credential for $request.EnrollmentServer.Url.
 If there is a credential, then use it.
-If there is no credential, then Windows PowerShell® will request it (if Windows PowerShell is in Interactive mode).
+If there is no credential, then Windows PowerShell?? will request it (if Windows PowerShell is in Interactive mode).

 ## PARAMETERS